 Canaveral provides the generalist outlook and specialist know-how needed to transform your tough problems into ambitious outcomes, thereby generating maximum value for clients or customers, other stakeholders, wider society and — as a natural consequence — your business.

-Our approach is called problem transformation: a way of perceiving and responding to tough problems such that ambitious outcomes are achieved and the value creation capability of the individual and the collective is increased.Problem transformation is altogether different from problem solving, which does nothing more than eradicate a troublesome state of affairs and restore the status quo.
+Our approach is called problem transformation: a way of perceiving and responding to tough problems such that ambitious outcomes are achieved and the value creation capability of the enterprise is increased.Problem transformation is altogether different from problem solving, which does nothing more than eradicate a troublesome state of affairs and restore the status quo.